behnamasadi/software_engineering/UML/StructureDiagrams/ClassDiagram/README.md

 ### Realization
-Realization relationship is used when a class one or more interface
+Realization relationship is used when a class implement one or more interface.
+It is very similar to inheritance but used with interface mainly.

 ```cpp
 class Player {